Skip to main content

 • Do not receive detailed reasons for disablement, due to security and compliance requirements

-Important: MoonPay does not custody your crypto.
+Important: MoonPay does not hold your crypto.
 Even if your account is disabled, you remain the owner of your assets.

 Managing your crypto after account disablement